 Image attribution: Lucrezia Carnelos

-We Are Social’s Global Digital report found that as of January 2018, half of Internet users in the United States spend time viewing video online every single day.
-If you aren’t already producing video content, now’s the time to pursue both prerecorded and live videos.
+We Are Social's Global Digital report found that as of 2021, 44% Internet users in the United States consume how-to, tutorial, or educational videos online at least weekly.
+If you aren't already producing video content, now's the time to pursue both prerecorded and live videos.
 Since videos typically require a greater investment of time and resources, consider collaborating with influencers or brand enthusiasts.
 Adopt different venues for where your video content resides.
 Think: IGTV, YouTube, Facebook, Snapchat, and more.

 Refresh old video content to include at least one call to action.
 If you've produced a lot of videos in the past, you should consider updating this content to keep up with modern production standards and changes in your own brand imagery by rerecording your old videos.
 Updates could even be as simple as adding new end-screen content that directs viewers to another recent asset.